thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getbalance.md

 Get the balance for the main ("") account, including transactions with at least one confirmation and those spent to watch-only addresses in that account.
-Add the InstantSend confirmations (5) for locked transactions.
+Include the balance from InstantSend locked transactions.

 {% highlight bash %}
 dash-cli -testnet getbalance "" 3 true true